C. Brewer & Co.: History

 By 1925, after more consolidation, C. Brewer handled 25% of the islands' sugar and was one of Hawaii's largest corporate landholders.
 In 1930, the new C. Brewer headquarters building was built at 827 Fort Street in the heart of Downtown Honolulu's business district, and is on the National Register of Historic Places listings in Oahu.

 In 1959, seeing the need for further diversification, the company entered the macadamia nut industry, and in the 1990s produced the majority of the world's macadamia nuts under the name Mauna Loa Macadamia Nut Corporation.
+C. Brewer acquired Fajardo Eastern Sugar Associates in Puerto Rico in 1961, but closed the business six years later.

 Between 1978 and 1986, the company was owned by IU International Corporation.
 In 1986, the company's Hawaii president led a $200 million buyout by other executives, investors, and friends.
 The move once again put control of the company into Hawaii hands, but it left the company in heavy debt.
 The macadamia orchards were spun off as a separate company.
 C. Brewer closed down its sugar business on Maui in 1988 and on the Big Island in 1994.
 Its real estate business was spun off in 1993.
 The company moved to Hilo, Hawaii in 1998.

 By the end of the 20th century, the company still owned some 70000 acre throughout the state.
 In 2000, Mauna Loa Macadamia Nut was sold to The Shansby Group.
 In 2001, however, the company's shareholders voted to liquidate C. Brewer & Co., Ltd. The company formally dissolved in 2006.
 The company's chairman, John W. A. "Doc" Buyers, bought a large portion of the company's assets in 2001, and formed a successor company called D. Buyers Enterprises, focused on the "wellness" industry.
+Buyers died in 2006 and D. Buyers liquidated in 2010.